Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been favored on the moneyline 59 total times this season.
-They've gone 31-28 in those games.
+- The Red Sox have won 31 of the 60 games they were listed as the moneyline favorite this season (51.7%).

-- When playing as moneyline favorites with odds of -185 or shorter, Boston has a 7-6 record (winning 53.8% of its games).
+- When it has played as moneyline favorites with odds of -225 or shorter, Boston has a 5-3 record (winning 62.5% of its games).

-- The implied moneyline probablility in this matchup gives the Red Sox a 64.9% chance to win.
+- Based on this matchup's moneyline, the Red Sox's implied win probability is 69.2%.

-- In the 132 games in which bookmakers have set an over/under for Boston, it has combined with opponents to go over the total 69 times (69-60-3).
+- Boston has played in 133 games with a set over/under, and have combined with its opponents to go over the total 70 times (70-60-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!